sungmonchoi0902/sungmonchoi0902.github.io/README.md

 ![html](img/html.png)

 However, although it worked well in p5.js, it didn’t work on the website.
 So I asked ChatGPT about it.

+First, I used meta charset="UTF-8" to prevent special characters from breaking, and I set the page title using the title tag.
+Then, by using text-align: center;, I aligned all the text and elements to the center.

 ![micsolve](img/micsolve.png)